abuiles/ember-101/updating-to-latest-ember-cli.md

 Version control systems to the rescue!

-A good strategy is to put all our dependencies at the end of the default libraries (after qunit) and then just overwrite the whole file when updating.
+A good strategy is to put all our dependencies at the end of the default libraries (after QUnit) and then just overwrite the whole file when updating.

 If we are using Git, we can bring back that last hunk